Tim777kih/Pizza-IP4/README.md

-#
+# PIZZARIA
 ## AUTHOR
 Timothy Austin
 ## Description
-A software application that is visually appealing that shows a detailed work of what software developers do and links the user to the studio using email.
+A software application that is visually appealing that enables the user to order pizza online and get the total charges for it select toppings,crust type and has an option for delivery.
 ### Technologies used
 JavaScript
 HTML